My Photo

 :: Organize first and foremost by designer, first name first.
 (This is how they are listed in the stores.)
 Keep the kits intact and keep the designer's Terms of Use WITH the kit.
 Make sure the kit folder name has the designer's name in the folder if possible (for example: the kit I used to make the elements for this page?
 I named the folder ShabbyPrincess_ShabbyCitrus.)

-ShabbycitruslargeTo easily find the kit you want to use, create an addition folder containing just the previews.
+Here's an idea to easily find the kit you want to use: create an additional folder containing copies of just the previews of all the kit you have.
 (Usually a preview will come with a kit that shows a good representation if not all the elements of a kit.
 If one didn't COME with the kit, you can snag it from the designer's website by right-clicking on the picture and saving -- remember, we only right-click to save for good and legitimate purposes!!!)
-Keep a copy of the kit previews to all the kits you own in one folder, so you can flip through THAT when you're trying to figure out what to do with a layout.
+If you keep a copy of the kit previews to all the kits you own in one folder, you can flip through THAT when you're trying to figure out what to do with a layout.
 Then once you choose a kit, sort through your wonderfully organized files and grab it!

 (You can also keep a copy of the kit previews that you WANT to own, to make it easier to choose when you have extra money to go shopping.
 Just be sure if the preview doesn't say where to buy them, change the file name to help you remember.)